mwitkow/xiaomi-humidifier-water-sensor-digispark/README.md

 3. Cut off 2 pins of the header that came with your digispark and solder them to GND and 5V pads.
 4. Connect wires to the TP and TXD pads.
 ![PCB front](pics/pcb-front.jpg)
+5. Program the digispark with the sketch.
-5. Solder one end of 1M resistor to P0 and clip the lead.
+6. Solder one end of 1M resistor to P0 and clip the lead.
-6. Fit and solder in the digispark.
+7. Fit and solder in the digispark.
 - Angle the ATTiny85 a little towards the top of the PCB, so microUSB plug clears screw extrusion when connected.
 - Leave longer leads on the through-hole wires on the digispark.
 On P1 to be able to attach the USB-TTL and on P2 to solder the resistor to the wire.
 ![PCB finished](pics/pcb-finished.jpg)
-7. Connect the sensor and the main ground on the back of the PCB, because the ATTiny85 obviously does not have a separate analog ground.
+8. Connect the sensor and the main ground on the back of the PCB, because the ATTiny85 obviously does not have a separate analog ground.
 ![PCB rear](pics/pcb-rear.jpg)
-8. (Optional) Calibration:
+9. Calibration:
+- The humidifer should be completely dry, the sensor clean and dry, and the bottom part should be fully assembled (incl. the drum).
+Do not try to calibrate outside of the circuit or with partial lower part, it will not yield a good result.
+- Connect P3 to GND on the digispark board with a temporary jumper.
-- Comment in the calibration code instead of the normal code and program the ATTiny85.
+- Plug in the humidifer and immediately press the power button, so it turns on.
-- Connect only sensor plug to power board, fit humidifer upper part to lower with empty container.
-- Slide on pins from TTL adapter to 5V, GND and TXD pins of ATTiny85.
-- Perform min/max calibration.
-Note that minimum value should be recorded with the bottom base connected.
-If you completely disconnect the sensor the value will be much lower and you will not have correct empty container detection.
-Max value, record the highest you get while pouring water before it goes to "-2".
-9. Program controller with normal code, and you are done.
+- If the calibration process started successfully, the humidifer will display 5 bars without flashing for 10 seconds.
+After 10 seconds it will display 1 bar.
+If the humidifer displays 3 bars, you have a short in the sensor or the sensor wiring.
+Fix it and try again.
+- After humidifer displays 1 bar, start to fill the humidifer with water.
+The sensor will use default values to show you the level.
+Fill the water until 5 bars begin flashing.
+- The calibration is complete and stored in the EEPROM, and will be used on startup.
+- Remove the jumper between P3 and GND and reassemble the humidifier.